ccollins1544/gmail_sandbox/README.md

 - [ ] Create **OAuth Client ID** credentials, select **Application Type: Desktop App**, and save it as **gmail-credentials.json** under the config folder.
 - [ ] Share the google drive folder with your service account.
 Can be pulled from **google-drive-creds.json** next to **client_email**
 - [ ] Install packages with `npm i`
-- [ ] Run `node --trace-warnings gmail_sandbox.js` and follow the link to allow access, copy the code and past it back in the node app, done!
+- [ ] Run `node --trace-warnings gmail_sandbox.js` and follow the link to allow access, copy the code and past it back in the node app.
+- [ ] Create a .env file and copy/paste everything from .env.sample to it.
+The only thing missing is `GDRIVE_ROOT_FOLDER` Which will need to be equal to the unique id pulled from the google drive folder that you shared to the **client_email**.
+- [ ] Test it! `node --trace-warnings gmail_sandbox.js`

 ## 🚀 Quick start